Polaris 900XP Ranger Transmission/Front Drive Fluid Change

 PRO TIP: Always have your Polaris 900XP on a level surface when you change the lubricants.
 This ensures the lubricant levels will be accurate when you refill the transmission and front drive units.

-Polaris 900XP Ranger Transmission Fluid Change
+How to Change Polaris 900XP Transmission Fluid Change

 Step 1.
 Remove the transmission fill bolt located at the rear of the transmission casing.
 Doing this helps the transmission fluid drain faster.

 Step 2.
-Position a drain pan under the transmission casing to catch the old transmission oil and remove the drain bolt located on the underside of the transmission case.
+Position a drain pan under the transmission casing to catch the old transmission oil, and remove the drain bolt located on the underside of the transmission case.

 Step 3.
 Clean off the metal filings from the magnetic drain bolt and inspect the O-ring for damage or wear.
 Replace the O-ring if necessary.